Amendment NC21: What It Is, Its Real-World Effects on Trans People, and How to Stop It

 I am writing to you as a constituent to express my deep concern about Amendment NC21 to the Data (Use and Access) Bill, which will be considered during the Report Stage on 7 May 2025.

-This amendment would require public authorities to record individuals’ sex strictly as male or female at birth, and only recognise a person’s gender if they possess a Gender Recognition Certificate (GRC).
+This amendment would require public authorities to record individuals’ sex strictly as male or female at birth, and only include a person’s acquired gender if they possess a Gender Recognition Certificate (GRC) and even then, it must be recorded in addition to their birth sex.
 As you may know, the vast majority of trans people in the UK do not have a GRC due to the complexity and inaccessibility of the process.

 If passed, this amendment would: